How to do eye tracking research in human-eye resolution VR?

 This data can then be easily analyzed by creating heatmaps, areas of interest or going deeper into scan paths and fixations.
 The data is also compatible with the established workflows of eye tracking analytics suites like iMotions.

-Go more advanced
+Go for more advanced research use cases

 The simple way will get you easily started but if you want more advanced scene-specific optimization, you’ll need to edit the application source code.
 You’ll be able to do pure 3D tracking meaning that gaze interactions are not compared to 2D images but to actual 3D objects which is a clear benefit in dynamic environments.
 All benefits of 3D tracking can be also easily captured with the help of tools like Cognitive3D.